-The largest footprint listed in Montclair Place Development Yield Study is 160,000 SF (Retail in Parcel 20).
+The largest footprint listed in the Montclair Place Development Yield Study is 160,000 SF (Retail in Parcel 20).
 According to California Fire Code Appendix B Fire-Flow Requirements for Buildings, Table B105.1(2), the required fire flow for 160,000 SF is 7,250 gpm for 4 hours.
-With sprinkler system, the required fire flow can be reduced by 50%, which will bring the required fire flow to be 3,625 gpm.
+With a sprinkler system, the required fire flow can be reduced by 50%, which will bring the required fire flow to be 3,625 gpm.
 The existing water supply system should be sufficient to meet the fire flow requirement.

 2. Potable Water.
-Figures 3-6A through Exhibit 3-6G show the proposed water lines where the existing facilities need to be replaced or removed/abandoned.
+Figures 3-10A through Exhibit 3-10G show the proposed water lines where the existing facilities need to be replaced or removed/abandoned.
 The replacement pipes listed in the tables in the exhibits are the proposed pipes that are in approximately the same location as the existing pipe with larger sizes or with new locations to avoid future conflict.
-After Phase G is complete, the domestic water demand is estimated 92 gpm in average.
+After Phase G is complete, the domestic water demand is estimated to 92 gpm in average.
 There will be peaking demand to be considered.
-However, since the fire flow report shows an available supply of 4995 gpm at 20 psi, it's concluded that the water supply is sufficient, provided booster pumps will probably be needed for the upper floors.
+However, since the fire flow report shows an available supply of 4,995 gpm at 20 psi, it is concluded that the water supply is sufficient, although booster pumps will probably be needed for the upper floors.

-Since the water supply is sufficient, the new water lines are proposed for the reason of matching the proposed phase layout and avoid potential future conflicts.
+Since the water supply is sufficient, the new water lines are proposed in order to match the proposed phase layout and avoid potential future conflicts.

-Figure 3-5: Existing Water Facilities.
+Figure 3-9: Existing Water Facilities.

-Figure 3-6B: Phase B Proposed Water Facilities
+Figure 3-10B: Phase B Proposed Water Facilities

-Figure 3-6D: Phase D Proposed Water Facilities
+Figure 3-10D: Phase D Proposed Water Facilities

-Figure 3-6F: Phase F Proposed Water Facilities
+Figure 3-10F: Phase F Proposed Water Facilities

-Figure 3-6A: Phase A Proposed Water Facilities
+Figure 3-10A: Phase A Proposed Water Facilities

-Figure 3-6C: Phase C Proposed Water Facilities
+Figure 3-10C: Phase C Proposed Water Facilities

-Figure 3-6E: Phase E Proposed Water Facilities
+Figure 3-10E: Phase E Proposed Water Facilities

-Figure 3-6G: Phase G Proposed Water Facilities
+Figure 3-10G: Phase G Proposed Water Facilities